-The emus ate the crops, trampled the land, destroyed property, and made a horrible cacophony that was enough to wake the dead.
+The emus ate the crops, trampled the land, destroyed property, and made a horrible cacophony.
 Angry Diggers attempted to fend off the invaders, but these direct descendants of dinosaurs seemed to absorb rifle shots, and scattered before they could be brought down.
 Moreover, the farmers’ fences proved no obstacle to the avian menace, and provided infiltration points for fences’ original targets: rapidly breeding and garden and crop annihilating rabbits and dingos.

 In late October 1932, a section from the Royal Australian Artillery under command of Major GPW Meredith with a few Lewis guns was ordered to stop the Emu Menace.
 However, rains prevented Meredith’s operations from commencing.
 Despite Mother Nature, on 3 November Meredith attacked.
 Meredith found great flocks of emus, perfect for slaughter by the machine guns.
 Unfortunately, emus did not act as soldiers did assaulting trenches in the First World War.
 As soon as Meredith’s Lewis guns opened fire, the emus scattered.
 In the great flocks of hundreds, the soldiers managed to kill only a few.